 I am awkward and messy, an introvert and I love photography.
 Sharing what I like to capture has been one of my greatest challenges.

-Creating a line of cards was a safe way of introducing my images to others.
+I created a line of cards and small prints as a safe way of introducing my images to others.
 At present I sell my work at markets in Victoria, B.C.